Bruins–Maple Leafs rivalry: 2000s and 2010s

 The Maple Leafs had drafted goaltender Tuukka Rask in the first round, 21st overall, in the 2005 NHL Entry Draft.
 However, before playing a regular season game for Toronto, he was traded to the Bruins in exchange for former Calder Memorial Trophy-winning goaltender Andrew Raycroft.
 Toronto management had deemed Justin Pogge their potential goaltender of the future, rendering Rask expendable.
 It was later revealed the Bruins intended to release Raycroft, which would have made him available to Toronto without having to give up Rask.
-The trade has since been examined as one of the worst trades in Maple Leafs franchise history; Rask would experience many seasons of success with the Bruins, eventually winning the Stanley Cup and Vezina Trophy, while Raycroft would only play two seasons for Toronto, recording disappointing statistics in the process.
+The trade has since been examined as one of the worst trades in Maple Leafs franchise history; Rask experienced many seasons of success with the Bruins, eventually winning the Stanley Cup and Vezina Trophy, while Raycroft only played two seasons for Toronto, recording disappointing statistics in the process, and Pogge would only ever play 7 regular season games for the Maple Leafs, totaling 1 win and 5 losses with a save percentage of 0.895% in the 2008-09 season.

 The rivalry was renewed in the 2013 Stanley Cup playoffs.
-On May 13, 2013, Game 7 was played at TD Garden.
+On May 13, 2013, game seven was played at TD Garden.
 The Bruins rallied from a 4–1 third period deficit to defeat the Maple Leafs in overtime, 5–4, and advance to the second round.
 Boston jumped to a 3–1 lead in the series before Toronto won two straight games to force game seven.
 David Krejci led Boston to a 4–1 victory in game one with a goal and two assists.
 Joffrey Lupul then scored two goals to lead the Maple Leafs to a 4–2 victory in game two.
 The Bruins then took game three, 5–2, aided by goalie Tuukka Rask's 45 saves out of 47 shots.
 Krejci's goal at 13:06 of overtime then gave Boston the win in game four, 4–3.
 But the Leafs bounced back in game five with a 2–1 victory, behind James Reimer's 43 saves.
 Reimer then stopped 29 of 30 shots in Toronto's 2–1 win in game six.
 In game seven, the Maple Leafs jumped to a 4–1 lead in the third period, aided by two goals by Cody Franson.
 However, the Bruins began their comeback with Nathan Horton's goal at 09:18.
 Then, after pulling goalie Rask to add an extra attacker, Boston scored twice within the last two minutes of regulation to tie the game, first with Milan Lucic's score at 18:38, and then Patrice Bergeron's goal at 19:09.
-Bergeron then scored at 6:05 in overtime to give the Bruins the 5–4 win and the series.
+Bergeron then scored at 6:05 in overtime to give the Bruins the 5–4 win and the series, en route to the Stanley Cup Finals.
 It was the first game seven in NHL playoff history in which a team trailing by three goals in the third period won the game and, therefore, the series.